Final Platform Layer 1.0.0

 This section explains what atomics is and how they are used.

-Since decades CPUs have hardware CPU instructions for doing thread-safe math and compare operations built-in.
+For decades CPUs have had built-in hardware instructions for doing thread-safe math and compare operations.

 These instructions are available as built-in intrinsics in any modern C/C++ compiler.